soukainaElGhaldy/Bitcoin-Twitter-sentiment-Dashbord/README.md

-I created a Dashbord that illustrates the Bitcoin Twitter Sentiment from september to October 2021.
+I created a Dashbord that illustrates the Bitcoin Twitter Sentiments.

-- After installing all dependencies, you can also open it on you computer by running : `streamlit run dashbord.py`
+- After installing all dependencies, you can open the app on your computer by running : `streamlit run dashbord.py`

+The data from this project goes from september to October 2021.
+It was extracted from Binance & Twitter and cleaned beforehand.
+Another Project that includes these processes (extraction and cleaning) will be published in this profile in the following months.

 Please find below what the app looks like :